Frequently Asked Questions about 3D Ultrasound, 4D Ultrasound & HDLive Ultrasound

 SneakPeek Clinical is an early gender DNA detection test offered to women starting at 9 weeks into pregnancy.
 The genetic test is designed to work in conjunction with an ultrasound scan for expecting mothers.
-An on-site RN, Amy (the owner) with over 20 years experience draws a blood sample in the comfort of the ultrasound studio, and then returns the sample to SneakPeek Labs for processing.
+A blood sample is drawn in the comfort of the ultrasound studio, and that sample is returned to SneakPeek Labs for processing.
 The laboratories offer the fastest turnaround times in the industry, with a choice of receiving your result the same day the sample reaches the SneakPeek Lab.

 Q: How does SneakPeek® work?

 SneakPeek utilizes the natural process of shared fetal DNA circulating inside the mother’s bloodstream.
 Our PCR technology has the ability to detect the presence or absence of male Y chromosome in the blood sample provided starting at 9 weeks into pregnancy.
 If it is detected then the baby’s gender is male and if it is not detected then the baby’s gender is female.